 Students study the 2014 National Curriculum organised by the Government which continues work from Key Stage 2 and Year 7 studies and develops student's practical science skills and their understanding of the three specialisms of Science: Biology, Chemistry and Physics.
-Students will study Science according to ability setting from data collated during their Year 7 assessments.
+Students will be in mixed ability group throughout Year 8.

 Students will study the following modules in a rotation basis meaning they may do the modules in a different order from their friends in different groups: